-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: May 2020

-Gunfire Reborn is quite a modern-looking game compared to many of those in this genre and its adventures follow a level-based system.
-In addition, it’s one of the rogue-lites in this list that also features FPS-style gameplay during exploration.
+Gunfire Reborn is a more modern-looking game when compared to many in this genre and its adventures follow a level-based system.
+In addition, it’s one of the roguelikes in this list that also features FPS-style gameplay during exploration.
 In Gunfire Reborn, players can venture through a range of procedurally-generated levels either in single-player mode or in online co-op mode (for up to 4 players).
-There’s a roster of heroes for players to get to grips with and take on their differing level runs, as of course, every restart of the game brings brand new experiences and challenges.
+There’s a roster of heroes for players to choose from and take on their differing level runs, as of course, every restart of the game brings brand new experiences and challenges.
 The game also plays on a lot of RPG elements to give Gunfire Reborn a bit of a different feel from many of the roguelike games on this list.

 #4 Children Of Morta